 As stated in section III, there are in total 850 SNRs computed from matched filter corresponding to 17 different amplifications, including an amplification of zero (recovering from uninjected strain data).
 The SNRs computed from the same amplification of the signal in one datafile were calculated the average value.
 These mean values were further sorted into 10 series, each for a single file.

 In fact, the SNRs recovered were all time-varying functions.
 What actually matters is the local maximum of each function.
 As a result, the SNR value recovered from the raw strain data was a high partial or accidental matching of the background noise to the template.
 However, it served as a decent indication of the minimum SNR value that could have been a false alarm in each datafile.
 In other words, if the maximum SNR value is not sufficiently higher than that calculated from raw strain data, that SNR is probably a false alarm.
-As it turns out, what was recovered from raw data was quite close to that recovered with an original signal, which can be seen from the first two points of each series in the scatterplot Figure 3.
+As it turns out, what was recovered from raw data was quite close to that recovered with an original signal, which can be seen from the first two points of each series in the scatterplot in Figure 3.

 Consequently, the SNRs recovered from the unamplified injection (or amplification equals one) are largely unreliable, so there should be another method of calculating the SNRs should be, which was to use regression analysis to extrapolate the SNRs of the injected signal at original amplitude.